mattkje/course-project-team-5/README.md

 - Javascript for interaction and dynamic updates
 - Communication with a backend API

-An example of such webshop is: https://athotel.com/
+An example of a competitor website: https://www.coursera.org

 ## Technologies Used